 Slow trolling at walking speed is a great way to pick up pickerel, which are one of the few species in our area that’s sure to get more and more active this month as the water temps get chillier and chillier.
 Want to try trolling for this species, from either a small boat or a kayak?
 It’s as simple as one, two, three.
+But before we get started, check out this video on top pickerel lure picks:

 - Choose a lure that runs just one to three feet beneath the surface.
 Light wobbling spoons, lipped floating plugs, and twitch-baits will all do the trick.
 It’s usually best to stay away from soft plastics, which these toothy fish will chop to pieces.
 Note: since pickerel fishing is mostly a catch-and-release fishery, the stock trebles on plugs should be swapped out for single hooks.